With a hardwood body, mechanical switches & custom-sculpted keycaps, it's a dream to type on. It comes with source code & a screwdriver.

 Anybody who buys the Model 01 should know that there’s an adjustment period.
 Plan to work on it full time for about a week or two weeks before you get really used to the new layout.
 It's going to be a little slow and a little frustrating at first, but it’s worthwhile in the end for the long term benefits.

 We've built the Model 01 around the same ATmega32U4 microcontroller that Arduino uses in the Arduino Leonardo.
-Early on, we figured we'd eventually switch away to a cheaper ARM microcontroller, but then we fell in love with just how easy Arduino makes it for a new programmer to get up to speed.
-For all intents and purposes, the Model 01's brain is "just" a regular Arduino.
 You can update your keyboard from the Arduino IDE.
-If you want to make your keyboard do something special, there are thousands of Arduino resources online to help you out.
-While we haven't ported it ourselves, other keyboard firmware like TMK that runs on AVR microcontrollers should be pretty easy to adapt for your Model 01.
+If you want to make your keyboard do something special, there are thousands of Arduino resources online to help you out

 If that sort of thing isn't your cup of tea, don't worry about it.
 You don't need to know anything about electronics or embedded programming to use the Model 01.
 It's a keyboard.
 You can just take it out of the box, plug it in and start typing.

 We believe, quite strongly, that you own the things you buy from us.
 You are 100% welcome to open your keyboard up, flash its firmware, reflash its bootloader, solder weird connectors onto the circuit boards or flash our firmware onto something else.
 To make all of this as easy as possible for you, your Model 01 will ship with a screwdriver, firmware & bootloader source code.

 You may never need any of that, but when you want it, it'll be there waiting for you.